-1.1.
-To provide a high-level overview of Glasgow City Integration Joint Board's (IJB) draft outturn position for 2024/25, and to seek approval for the transfer of funds to reserves to allow completion of the IJB's accounts by the statutory deadline of 30th September 2025.
+- 1.1.
+To provide a high-level overview of Glasgow City Integration Joint Board's (IJB) draft outturn position for 2024/25, and to seek approval for the transfer of funds to reserves to allow completion of the IJB's accounts by the statutory deadline of 30 September 2025. - 1.2.

-1.2.
 The Annual Accounts provide an overview of financial performance in 2024/25 for the IJB.
-This report was considered by the IJB Finance, Audit and Scrutiny Committee on 11th June 2024.